-- Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is an increase. - Compared with last week, the signal has remained level across the region. - No indicators were triggered during the last reporting period. - There were no sampling issues in the last reporting period.
+- Wastewater signal in the region has decreased over the last four weeks. - Compared with last week, the signal has decreased across the region. - No indicators were triggered during the last reporting period. - There were no sample issues during the last reporting period.